Avi Shlaim: Biography

-Avraham (Avi) Shlaim was born to wealthy Jewish parents in Baghdad, Iraq.
-The family lived in a mansion with ten servants.
-His father was an importer of building materials with ties to the Iraqi leadership, including then-prime minister Nuri al-Said.
+Shlaim was born to wealthy Jewish parents in Baghdad in the Kingdom of Iraq.

-In the 1930s, the situation of the Jews in Iraq deteriorated, with persecution of Jews further increasing in 1948, the year of Israel's independence.
+In the 1930s, the situation of the Jews in Iraq deteriorated, with the rise of nationalisms in Arab countries and concomitant growth of Jewish nationalism in the form of Zionism.
+Persecution of Jews was exacerbated after the defeat of the Arab armies in 1948 and Israel's independence.
 In 1951, during Operation Ezra and Nehemiah, Shlaim's family, along with most of Iraq's Jews, registered to emigrate to Israel and forfeit their Iraqi citizenship.
-A subsequent law ruled that all those who left forfeited all rights, including property rights.
-The Shlaim family lost all their property.
-His father crossed the border illegally on a mule, while Shlaim, his mother and sisters flew to Cyprus and from there were airlifted to Israel.
-The family reunited in Israel.
+The family lost all their property and emigrated to Israel.